-When 2016 rolled in, I found myself living in Chicago excited about the new change in scenery, my relationship with my fiancé, and enjoying Jala’s senior year of high school.
+Last year, I found myself living in Chicago excited about the new change in scenery, my relationship with my fiancé, and enjoying Jala’s senior year of high school.
 I embraced various monumental moments that came along with having a high school senior.
-There was the obvious college applications and visits, basketball season, and me mentally preparing to send my baby girl off to begin a big and bold new chapter in her life.
-By mid-year she was graduating high school, end of August I dropped her off at Syracuse, and less than two weeks later she would meet me in San Juan, Puerto Rico as I marry the man of my dreams.
-The rest of the year I spent in marital bliss and enthusiastically penning my first book, Make Your Mark: Personal Branding Through “On-Purpose” Living.
+There were the obvious college applications and visits, basketball season, and me mentally preparing to send my baby girl off to begin a big and bold new chapter in her life.
+By mid-year, she was graduating high school, end of August I dropped her off at Syracuse, and less than two weeks later, we would reunite in San Juan, Puerto Rico as I marry the man of my dreams.
+The rest of 2016, I spent in marital bliss and enthusiastically penning my first book, Make Your Mark: Personal Branding Through “On-Purpose” Living.
 It was a great year, actually an extraordinary year, presenting some of my life’s greatest achievements and treasured moments.

-With that, 2017 is bringing it!
-I’ve never had more clarity around the work I find soul in, the people I’m choosing to serve, and the goals that are possible when we put in the work while having faith, a grateful heart and an appreciative spirit.
-I’m excited about the book tour, my first year of marriage, watching Jala grown and exciting travels on the horizon.
-I don’t know how the remainder of the year will unfold, that’s not up to me, but I’m committed to being my best, doing my best, and giving the best way I know how.
+With that, 2017 has brought it!
+Some incredibly rewarding days, a few trying ones; however, I’ve never had more clarity around the work I find soul in, the people I’m choosing to serve, and the goals that are possible when we put in the work with faith, a grateful heart, and an appreciative spirit.
+I’m excited about what I was able to accomplish with my first book, Make Your Mark: Personal Branding Through On-Purpose Living, its tour, my first year of marriage, being present and faithful with my mom as she prepares for brain surgery, watching Jala grow and some dope travels.
+I don’t know how the last four months will unfold, that’s not up to me, but I’m committed to being my best, doing my best, and giving the best way I know how.
 And, I encourage you to do the same.
-With that brandistas, let’s aim to commit to staying faithful, grateful, and appreciative for the gift of life!
+With that, who’s down to commit to staying faithful, grateful, and appreciative of this incredible gift of life?